Accredited training

 Learning support

 We are committed to supporting every learner.
-You’ll have access to high-quality resources, guidance from experienced facilitators who are also practitioners, and help from our Centre for Learning and Innovation.
+You'll have access to high-quality resources, guidance from experienced clinical supervisors who are also practitioners, and help from our Centre for Learning and Innovation.
 Where appropriate, reasonable adjustments are available to support diverse learning needs and different learning styles.

 Technology and participation requirements